Memoir: "Always Hope" by Hope Ellis Ashburn

-Recently, Hope did a Q&A interview with Emma Kersey-Doherty, who blogs for the Arabian Horse Life’s weekly newsletter.
+In May 2019, Hope did a Q&A interview with Emma Kersey-Doherty, for the Arabian Horse Life's weekly newsletter.
 Click the link below and give it a read.
-While you’re there subscribe to the newsletter too and keep up on what’s going on with the Arabian Horse Association.
+While you're there subscribe to the newsletter too and keep up on what's going on with the Arabian Horse Association.

 You can follow Hope on social media too.
-Some handles are in honor of her chestnut Half-Arabian mare.
+Some of her social media handles are in honor of her chestnut Half-Arabian mare.